 All faculty in the department can provide information and guidance to students interested in attending graduate school at both the Masters and Ph.D. levels.
-Dr. Tracy Kress additionally serves as advisor for the department's Graduate Studies Club (see pg 8).
 Students interested in graduate work should consult their advisor and join the club for advice on topics such as taking standardized tests (e.g., GREs), fulfilling requirements, and the like.
 However, since the application process for graduate studies varies from field to field, students should consult not only their advisor, but also any and all faculty in their specific area of interest (ecology, developmental biology, molecular biology, etc.).
 In addition, each fall the department hosts a session called "How to Get involved in Research" and in the spring faculty host an informational session on graduate school.
 It is critical that students interested in pursuing graduate work become involved in research while at TCNI.